schmoelder/diss/doc/02_model_based_design/02_model_formulation.md

 Under these assumptions, the liquid phase concentration within the particle pores is identical to the bulk liquid phase concentration, and the concentration in the solid phase is uniform (i.e., independent of the radial position inside the particle).

-The differential mass balance for component $i$ is expressed as:
+The differential mass balance for component $i$ is expressed as

 ```{math}
 :label: mass_balance_em